SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After the hug was over, Rarity Dash asked, "When do you need the stuff?"

-"Tomorrow morning, if you can," Fluttershy answered.
+"Tomorrow morning, if you can."

-"Okay, I'll set everything by the door, you can just come by and grab it," Rarity Dash said.
+"Okay, I'll set everything by the door, you can just come by and grab it."

-"Okay, now I think I'm ready to start practicing again," Fluttershy said.
+"Okay, now I think I'm ready to start practicing again."

-"Okay, this time after you ask me, I will either say yes or no, and you won't know which beforehoof," Rarity Dash explained.
+"Okay, this time after you ask me, I will either say yes or no, and you won't know which beforehoof."

-"Okay," Fluttershy said.
+"Okay."

 *You got this.
 Just pretend she is Rainbow Dash.*